About the Journal

 Fabrik&Bolig.
 The industrial heritage of the Nordic countries

-In 1973, the Norwegian Humanities Research Council hosted an interdisciplinary seminar in the Danish city of Horsens.
+In 1973, the Danish Humanities Research Council hosted an interdisciplinary seminar in the Danish city of Horsens.
 This resulted in the formation of a working group tasked with initiating a registration of Nordic factories and industrial environments.
 The group consisted of Professor Christof Glamann, National Archivist Vagn Dybdal, Research Librarian Kristian Hvidt, Professor Hans Chr.
 Johansen, architect Jørgen Sestoft, as well as museum inspectors Poul Strømstad and Hans Stiesdal.

 A journal was founded alongside this first initiative: Buildings and Residences of Industrialism (Industrialismens Bygninger og Boliger), the first issue of which entered publication in 1975, with associate professor Ole Hyldtoft as chief editor.
 In 1979, the journal was renamed ‘Fabrik&Bolig (Factory&Dwelling).
 The industrial environment in Denmark.’
 It had been the ambition of the editors to, in an easily accessible way, broadcast and promote conservation work within this emerging field, and to encourage interdisciplinary collaboration between lay people and scholars alike.